-Impostor Phenomenon - Prevalence and Impact on Undergraduate Medical Students in Islamabad; a Cross-sectional Study.
+Impostor Phenomenon in Undergraduate Medical Students in Islamabad: A Cross-sectional Study

 Abstract

-AbstractObjective: To determine the prevalence of Impostor Phenomenon among undergraduate Medical Students in Islamabad.
-The primary objectives include assessing the impact of IP across different academic years, exploring gender-based variations, and examining the influence of residential status on IP prevalence.
+To determine the frequency of Impostor Phenomenon (IP) among undergraduate Medical Students in Islamabad and assess the variations in this Phenomenon across different academic years, genders, and residential status.

-Conclusion: This study describes the urgent need for increased awareness and targeted interventions to address the psychological impact of IP on medical students.
-Recognizing specific challenges related to academic years and gender allows for tailored support mechanisms.
+This study described the urgent need for increased awareness and targeted interventions to address the imposter phenomenon among medical students.
+Recognizing specific challenges related to academic years and gender allowed for tailored support mechanisms.
 While acknowledging study limitations, these findings advocate for broader, multi-institutional investigations.

 Downloads